-Title Date Pages Notes Liberty and Security in a Changing World: Report and Recommendations of The President's Review Group on Intelligence and Communications Technologies December 12, 2013 308 From the report, "The national security threats facing the United States and our allies are numerous and significant, and they will remain so well into the future.
+Title Date Pages Notes State and Local Government Cybersecurity April 2, 2014 N/A The White House in March 2014 convened an array of stakeholders, including government representatives, local-government-focused associations, private-sector technology companies, and partners from multiple federal agencies at the State and Local Government Cybersecurity Framework Kickoff Event.
+Liberty and Security in a Changing World: Report and Recommendations of The President's Review Group on Intelligence and Communications Technologies December 12, 2013 308 From the report, "The national security threats facing the United States and our allies are numerous and significant, and they will remain so well into the future.
 These threats include international terrorism, the proliferation of weapons of mass destruction, and cyber espionage and warfare After careful consideration, we recommend a number of changes to our intelligence collection activities that will protect [privacy and civil liberties] values without undermining what we need to do to keep our nation safe."
-Immediate Opportunities for Strengthening the Nation's Cybersecurity November 2013 31 This is a report of the President's Council of Advisors on Science and Technology (PCAST).
-The report recommends the government phase out insecure, outdated operating systems, like Windows XP, implement better encryption technology, and encourage automatic security updates, among other changes.
-PCAST also recommends, for regulated industries, that the government help create cybersecurity best practices and audit their adoption-and for independent agencies, PCAST write new rules that require businesses to report their cyber improvements.
+Immediate Opportunities for Strengthening the Nation's Cybersecurity November 2013 31 This report of the President's Council of Advisors on Science and Technology (PCAST) recommends the government phase out insecure, outdated operating systems, such as Windows XP; implement better encryption technology; and encourage automatic security updates, among other changes.
+PCAST also recommends that the government help create cybersecurity best practices and audit their adoption in regulated industries.
+For independent agencies, PCAST proposes writing new rules that require businesses to report their cyber improvements.
 Cross Agency Priority Goal: Cybersecurity, FY2013 Q3 Status Report October 2013 24 Executive branch departments and agencies will achieve 95% implementation of the Administration's priority cybersecurity capabilities by the end of FY2014.
-These capabilities include strong authentication, Trusted Internet Connections (TIC), and Continuous Monitoring.
+These capabilities include strong authentication, Trusted Internet Connections (TIC), and continuous monitoring.
 Incentives to Support Adoption of the Cybersecurity Framework August 6, 2013 N/A From the report, "To promote cybersecurity practices and develop these core capabilities, we are working with critical infrastructure owners and operators to create a Cybersecurity Framework - a set of core practices to develop capabilities to manage cybersecurity risk Over the next few months, agencies will examine these options in detail to determine which ones to adopt and how, based substantially on input from critical infrastructure stakeholders."
-FY2012 Report to Congress on the Implementation of the Federal Information Security Management Act of 2002 March 2013 68 More government programs violated data security law standards in 2012 than in the previous year, and at the same time, computer security costs have increased by more than \$1 billion.
-Inadequate training was a large part of the reason all-around FISMA adherence scores slipped from 75% in 2011 to 74% in 2012.
+FY2012 Report to Congress on the Implementation of the Federal Information Security Management Act of 2002 March 2013 68 More government programs violated data security law standards in 2012 than in the previous year.
+At the same time, computer security costs have increased by more than \$1 billion.
+Inadequate training was a large part of the reason all-around scores for adherence to the Federal Information Security Management Act of 2002 (FISMA) slipped from 75% in 2011 to 74% in 2012.
 Agencies reported that about 88% of personnel with system access privileges received annual security awareness instruction, down from 99% in 2011.
-Meanwhile, personnel expenses accounted for the vast majority- 90%-of the \$14.6 billion departments spent on information technology security in 2012.
+Meanwhile, personnel expenses accounted for the vast majority-90%-of the \$14.6 billion departments spent on information technology security in 2012.